link rel="shortcut icon" type="image/ico" href="https://www.e2tech.org/Resources/Pictures/E2LogoCircle.ico" />

-Among John's civic activities, he served nine years on the Portland Planning Board (2 as chairman); six years on the Casco Bay Island Transit District Board of Directors; six years on PACTS planning committees for regional traffic planning and alternative modes transportation planning; 3 years on the Board of Directors for the KIDS Consortium, and 9 years on the Board of Directors of the Trefethen-Evergreen Improvement Association (on Peaks).
+Among John's civic activities, he served 9 years on the Portland Planning Board (2 as chairman); 6 years on the Casco Bay Island Transit District Board of Directors; 6 years on PACTS planning committees for regional traffic planning and alternative modes transportation planning; 3 years on the Board of Directors for the KIDS Consortium, and 9 years on the Board of Directors of the Trefethen-Evergreen Improvement Association (on Peaks Island).

 John has his BA from Vassar College and an MBA from Husson University.
 He is a resident of Peaks Island.

 Erik leads SME’s Remediation group.
 He is an expert geologist with 28 years of experience in geologic investigations, specializing in hydrogeology, geochemistry, sediment transport, and geotechnical issues.
 He has supervised and conducted regional and international research projects for the U.S. Department of Defense, the U.S. Geological Survey, and some of the region’s largest manufacturing companies.
 Erik is a member of the E2Tech board of directors with a passion for clean energy topics.